 - A Nominee Information Sheet including the dissertation abstract

 - A Dissertation Proposal Paper prepared by the doctoral student summarizing the dissertation research (see details below)

 The submitted materials, as ONE FILE, must be e-mailed to DCchairs@ecis2018.eu as an attachment.
 All submissions must be in Adobe’s PDF format and must follow the submission format and instructions.
 The nomination package must be received no later than midnight Central European Standard Time (CET) on January 25th, 2018.
 Nomination packages that are incomplete, in other file formats, received after the deadline, or composed of multiple files will be declined.

 Submission Format and Instructions

 English is the language of the doctoral consortium and of all submitted materials.
 The Dissertation Proposal Paper outlining the candidate’s research should be in the form of an abbreviated dissertation proposal and must include a cover page with the following information:

 - Web site address and contact information: email address, mailing address, and phone numbers.

 The Dissertation Proposal Paper should provide the research question or topic, a justification for the importance of the research, a presentation of the theoretical basis and context for the research, a description of research approach and method, preliminary findings and expected contributions to knowledge.
 The Dissertation Proposal Paper should also include a progress report as an appendix, indicating the estimated completion date and the work that remains to be done as of the date of submission of proposal.
-The paper may not exceed 3,000 words.
+The paper may not exceed 3,000 words (including references).
 When preparing a submission, we recommend PhD students to reflect upon the following questions:

 - What makes the research I do especially appealing for me?